If you’re someone who’s struggling to increase your website’s search traffic, you first need to find and fix duplicate content issues on your website.

 - Google My Business

-- Web Search (you can search for copied or copyrighted content issues to take down such duplicate content issues from Google search)
+- Web Search (you can search for copied or copyrighted content issues to take down such content issues from Google search)

 - Blogger platform and so on